 The IDT app (Installation Diagnostic Tool) is installed onto a mobile phone, or similar device.
-It uses a Bluetooth radio link to communicate with compatible HWM logger devices.
+It uses a Bluetooth radio link to communicate with compatible HWM logger devices (Group 3 loggers), but for other loggers a communications cable will be required.
 The app provides a graphical user interface for the purpose of Setup, Installation, Diagnostics, and Testing of a HWM logger.

 HWM logger devices produce data.
-The logger is often deployed to a site with the intention of it interoperating with a central server for the purpose of storing data centrally; the server acts as a data receiver and data warehouse.
+The data needs to be obtained from the logger in order to be viewed.
+For 'group 1' loggers, the data is obtained manually.
+For the other logger groups, the logger is usually deployed to a site with the intention of it interoperating with a central server for the purpose of storing data centrally; the server acts as a data receiver and data warehouse.

 HWM provides software for this purpose, for example the DataGate server software.
 Other servers can be set up using HWM software as the front-end to act as the receiver and decoder of logger messages.

 If logger data is stored on a central server, it can be integrated with other server software that provides the ability to view the data.
-This provides the ability for the viewing platform to present the data to the user in a more meaningful way than just tables of raw data.
+This provides the ability for the viewing platform to present the data to the user in various formats, some more meaningful way than just tables of raw data.